-Lying about 650 kilometers south of Bangkok, the city of Surat Thani is well known as a gateway to Southern Thailand and some of the country’s most popular beach and island destinations, like Phuket and Koh Samui.
-As a well-used transport hub, you can travel a variety of ways to and from Surat Thani, including airplanes, buses and trains, the latter of which use the Surat Thani Train Station, situated outside of the city, and on the Southern Line of the State Railway of Thailand.
+The city of Surat Thani lies about 650 kilometers south of Bangkok.
+It is a well-known starting point for travels to Southern Thailand.
+And some of the country’s most popular beach and island destinations, like Phuket and Koh Samui.
+As a well-used transport hub, you can travel in a variety of ways to and from Surat Thani.
+Go by airplanes, buses, and trains, the latter of which use the Surat Thani Train Station.
+The train station is situated outside of the city and on the Southern Line of the State Railway of Thailand.

 How to Get to Surat Thani Train Station

-Surat Thani Railway Station is actually located in the small town of Phunphin which is about 10 kilometers by road from the center of Surat Thani.
-The train station has an interesting history that originally dates back to 1915 when the station was first built in a different location.
-Back then it was named Phun Phin Station after the town that it’s situated in.
+Surat Thani Railway Station is actually located in the small town of Phun Phin, about 10 kilometers by road from the center of Surat Thani.
+The train station has an interesting history.
+It was first built in a different location back in 1915.
+Back then it was named Phun Phin Station after the town that it’s situated.
 During World War 2 the station was used for military activity by the Imperial Japanese Army, leading to it being bombed and destroyed in 1945.
-A new Surat Thani Train Station was built and used for several years after the war until it was demolished to make way for the Chulachomklao Bridge.
-So, Surat Thani’s current station is technically it’s third and was opened in 1954.
+A new Surat Thani Train Station was built and used for several years after the war ended.
+Until it was demolished to make way for the Chulachomklao Bridge.
+So, Surat Thani’s current station is technically its third and was opened in 1954.

-Surat Thani Airport is 15 kilometers away from Surat Thani Train Station, it is about a 20 minute taxi ride and can cost as little as 600 THB.
-Another option is to take a local bus but since Surat Thani Train Station is located in between Surat Thani Airport and Surat Thani city center then you have to make sure to get a bus passing the train station.
-Otherwise traveling to Surat Thani city center first on a local bus and then get a connecting bus to the train station will be a much longer journey.
+Surat Thani Airport is 15 kilometers away from Surat Thani Train Station.
+A taxi ride takes about 20 minutes and costs as little as 600 THB.
+Another option is to take a local bus.
+Surat Thani Train Station is located between Surat Thani airport and Surat Thani city center.
+Make sure to get a bus that stops at Surat Thani train station.
+Otherwise, it is a much longer journey to first travel to Surat Thani city center and later get a connecting bus back to the train station.

-Coming from Bangkok to Surat Thani there are multiple trains every day (usually 10 per day), departing from either Bang Sue Junction or Hua Lamphong.
-Trains take anywhere from 10.5 hours to over 14 hours, depending on the service, and there are multiple ticket types available.
-Heading back to Bangkok, timetables suggest that the trains going north taking even longer, with scheduled journey times as much as 15.5 hours.
+From Bangkok to Surat Thani there are around 10 trains per day.
+They depart from Krung Thep Aphiwat Central Station.
+Train rides take anywhere from 10.5 to over 14 hours, depending on the train service.
+There are many different train types available.
+When heading back to Bangkok, the trains are even slower.
+With scheduled journey times of as long as 15.5 hours.

 Bangkok is not the only destination from Surat Thani railway station.
-The station is on the Southern Line of the State Railway of Thailand, which is the longest line in the country at 1,144 kilometers, running from Bangkok all the way to Sungai Kolok on the border with Malaysia.
-This means that Surat Thani train station is about half way down the Southern Line and can be used to travel to many places in the south of Thailand including Trang and Hat Yai, as well as destinations to the north, before reaching Bangkok, like Chumphon and Hua Hin.
-Ten trains per day operate between Surat Thani and Bangkok, but if you want to head all the way south to the Malaysian border, there is just one daily service to Padang Besar.
+The station is on the Southern Line of the State Railway of Thailand.
+It is the longest line in the country at 1,144 kilometers, running from Bangkok to Sungai Kolok on the border with Malaysia.
+Surat Thani train station is about halfway down the Southern Line and is used for travels to many places in the south of Thailand.
+Destinations include Trang and Hat Yai to the south of Surat Thani.
+Chumphon and Hua Hin are on the way north before reaching Bangkok.
+Ten trains per day operate between Surat Thani and Bangkok.
+If you want to head all the way south to the Malaysian border, there is just one daily train to Padang Besar.

 |Surat Thani - Bangkok ฿ 722–1,044 8h 20m – 11h 45m|